 "Whether it is protecting the business you have or expanding into new areas, we have unrivalled expertise in the pharmacy sector."

-We understand that pharmacists and doctors rarely have the time or training to fully understand the 200+ pages of Regulations that govern the opening of new pharmacies and whether you are seeking to open a new business or protect an existing one you will probably only get one chance to get it right.
+We understand that pharmacists and doctors rarely have the time or training to fully understand the 200+ pages of Regulations that govern the opening and operation of new pharmacies and whether you are seeking to open a new business or protect an existing one you will probably only get one chance to get it right.
 Rushport offers a range of services to the pharmacy sector and we work with all sizes of business, from multi-national FTSE 100 listed companies to sole traders.
 In every case our focus is on adding real and measurable value to your business.

 Our main areas of work are;

-Pharmacy Licensing Applications / Control of Entry
+NHS Pharmacy Licensing Applications / Control of Entry